NRS Chinook Vs. Stohlquist Fisherman: Which PFD Is Better?

 Stohlquist is also an all-American company, started by founder and owner Jim Stohlquist, who has been a lifetime kayaker and brings this experience to the products they develop for waterborne activities.

-The Stohlquist Fisherman PFD is made of rugged construction, with the outer material is Cordura nylon, a hardwearing, durable nylon material
+The Stohlquist Fisherman PFD is made of rugged construction.
+The outer material is Cordura nylon, a hardwearing, durable nylon

 The Stohlquist Fisherman is a top-notch PFD with the following features: